-Objective: To develop and implement assembly and packaging processes that integrate hybrid components to achieve high-yield, low-cost, and reliable flexible hybrid electronic systems and demonstrators.
+Objective: To develop and implement assembly and packaging processes that integrate hybrid components to achieve high-yield, low-cost, and reliable flexible wearable electronic systems and demonstrators.

 Approaches: Innovative pick and place processes, compliant interconnects, precision assembly and attachment, curing and reflow processes.